lrcouto/MiniRT/README.md

 November 14st 2020 - Lighting function works!
 We now have a render of a shaded sphere, using a Phong material model!
 Still need to do some cleanup, but it surely feels like hitting a milestone.

+December 5th 2020 - Preparing the ground to build a full rendered scene.
+Refactored the way our intersections work so we can sort them more easily.

 ___

 </details>